tlevine/www.thomaslevine.com/content/!/data-science/index.md

 ---
 title: I reluctantly define data science
 ---
-I proclaim that data science isn't about specific tools or datasets or math; rather, it's a mindset.
+I proclaim that "data science" isn't about specific tools or datasets or math; rather, it's a mindset.[^mindset]

 ## Motivation